abrotman/related-domains-by-dns/rdbd.md

 The following terms are used throughout this document:

-* Parent domain: This refers to the master domain that is to be referenced, such as `example.com`.
+* Parent domain: This refers to the domain that is to be referenced, such as `example.com`.

-* Secondary domain: This will refer to the domain that has been created, that would like to reference the parent domain, such as `dept-example.com`.
+* Secondary domain: This will refer to the domain that references the parent domain, such as `dept-example.com`.

 # DNS Record for Secondary Domain